2-dimensional shapes inquiry

 As a mathematics teacher, I was now faced with a seemingly impossible question – to what extent can mathematical accuracy be discarded for the sake of enthusiasm?
 No doubt, there is ready at hand an army of purists who would yell from the hilltops “NONE!
 EVER!” – I myself verge very closely towards that camp – but can we really cast out of hand a method that promotes a child’s enjoyment of mathematics simply because it can lead to unresolved misconceptions?
 Surely no system can be completely free of that unfortunate phenomenon.

 Planning and evaluating inquiry

 Maria Esteban (a trainee teacher at London Metropolitan University) used the prompt on her second school placement.
 She discusses how she planned and evaluated the inquiry in her project report.

 Functioning with Geometry and Fractions

-This statement has seems plausible to pupils.
+This statement seems plausible to pupils.
 Even when it is clear that the statement is false, it has encouraged classes to seek a pattern in the number of different types of polygons.
 At its most open, the inquiry has led to students asking why pentagons are not classified in the same detail as triangles and quadrilaterals.
-One possible pathway for this inquiry might be to attempt to develop a classification for pentagons based on the length of sides and type of interior angle.
+One possible line of inquiry might be to attempt to develop a classification for pentagons based on the length of sides and type of interior angle.